AnaZonia/moon_notes/Ana Did Science Today.md

 GREAT
 QCBS

+One issue with running the nearest neighbor with terra as rasters is that the distances were calculated in meters, and that requires different UTM zones to find nearest neighbors.

+For now I continue calculating with matrices and later will check how to do all this in gee.

 ## 19/07, Fri - Writing

 I have fixed the issues with code and finished the first iteration of the abstract.
 I spent some time preparing the thesis file on overleaf.
 Would be a nice thing to do over the weekend.